 - For the frosting: Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.

 - Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until the cream starts to thicken.
-Slowly add the powdered sugar and continue beating on high speed until soft peaks form.
+Slowly add the powdered sugar and vanilla extract and continue beating on high speed until soft peaks form.

 - Next, spoon the mascarpone into the bowl and continue beating at a high speed until stiff peaks form.